PabloSzx/react-state-selector/README.md

 #### asyncProduce: _function(async draft => void | TStore): Promise TStore_

 - Asynchronous change to the store state, you should give it an async function that will mutate the state and it will give a promise of the resulting global state after the transformation.
-- It is often better to use custom actions for dealing with asynchronous requests, since here when you start the async function, you might have a stale state after the request is done.
+- It is often better to use custom actions for dealing with asynchronous requests, since here when you start the async function, you might had received a stale draft state after the request is done.
-- You shouldn't rely on this feature to transform the entire state as with [produce](#createstore) or custom actions;
+- You shouldn't rely on this feature to transform the entire state as with [produce](#produce-functiondraft--void--tstore-tstore) or custom actions;

 ```ts
 const state = await asyncProduce(async draft => {